Let us search market rates Same day decision in principle Free, no obligation advice No impact on credit score

 I am buying a property with someone employed, does that help my application for a mortgage as a contractor?

-Yes it definitely does.
+Yes, it definitely does.
 The lender can take the consistency of the employed salary as extra confidence that the mortgage can be covered on a monthly basis.
-The amounts you can borrow will depend on the income amounts, however, this will most certainly reassure lenders.
+The amounts you can borrow will depend on your income amounts, however, this will most certainly reassure lenders.

 Why use a mortgage broker to get a mortgage as a contractor?